infracost/docs/docs/integrations/github_app.md

 Each time a pull request is opened or a new commit is pushed to open pull requests, the Infracost GitHub App shows the cost difference between the most recent commit of the pull request branch, and the merge base of the base branch.
 The merge base is the latest common commit of the pull request base and target branch.
 This mirrors GitHub's pull request diff logic and shows only the cost of 'what a pull request introduces'.

+The GitHub App automatically reflects the following changes in Infracost:
+- Repos that are **renamed** are automatically updated in Infracost.
+- When a repo is **moved** from one GitHub Org to another, that change is reflected in Infracost.
+When the source and destination GitHub Orgs are in different Infracost Orgs, the move is also performed as long as the Infracost Cloud orgs are in the same Enterprise.
+- Repos that are **deleted** or **archived** are marked as archived in Infracost and preserved for audit purposes.
+Their issues no longer show in the dashboard.

 ### Disable pull request comments

 From the Org Settings > Integrations > GitHub App page, you can disable pull request comments so cost estimates, guardrails and tagging policies are only shown in Infracost Cloud.
 This enables you to test these features without impacting engineering workflows.